em-foundation/emscope/README.md

 <br>

 > [!TIP]
-> The next series of examples run from the `ti-23-lp-slsdk-J` capture directory found in the `bleadv-captures` **Git** repository.&thinsp; Clone this repo and then command `emscope pack -u` within this folder, if you want to play along at home.
+> The next series of examples run inside the `ti-23-lp-slsdk-J` capture directory found in the `bleadv-captures` **Git** repository.&thinsp; Clone this repo and then run `emscope pack -u` command within this folder, if you want to play along at home.
+>
+> Alternatively, execute `emscope pack -u -C` from the root of the `bleadv-captures` repo to apply this command to _all_ capture directories found therein.&thinsp; We'll have more to say about the `-C` option later on.

 ### 🟠&ensp;viewing captured information